shahyash1136/copilot/README.md

 # Bucks2Bar Project

 ## Overview
-Bucks2Bar is a web application that utilizes Bootstrap for responsive design and custom styles and scripts for enhanced functionality.
+Bucks2Bar is a web application that utilizes Bootstrap for responsive design, custom styles, and scripts for enhanced functionality.
 This project serves as a template for building modern web applications.

 ## Project Structure
 ```